Go from zero to hero with my comprehensive, real-world Swift tutorial projects.

 “Great to see free intro to Swift programming content that is so well done!”

-Get an immediate $5 off the Hacking with Swift e-book, plus more discounts in the future!
+Get an immediate $5 off the Hacking with Swift e-book sent to your inbox, plus more discounts in the future!

 Admit it: you're thinking, "this can't be free; what's the catch?"

 I've written 40 complete iOS tutorials that teach you Swift 3 from scratch while you build real projects.
 They are all available online to read for free.
 I cover my hosting costs with adverts.

 My approach teaches you Swift programming incredibly quickly, and you end up with a huge library of finished projects that are yours to develop further or ship to the App Store.

 I sell other books that continue teaching you Swift coding.
 I'm confident that after you've read Hacking with Swift you'll have learned so much you want to support my work by buying a book.